Food from Plants

 Monkey orange is the collective common name for the fruit of at least five different Strychnos tree species, which occur from Durban/South Africa up to Western Tigray in Ethiopia.
 These fruits are highly delicious, and all parts of the trees…

-‘Bush potatoes’ from Cow pea plants in Namibia
+‘Bush potatoes’ from Cowpea plants in Namibia

-Cow peas (Vigna vexillate subsp. lobatifolia) are strong climbers, which resemble Mung beans.
+Cowpeas (Vigna lobatifolia) are strong climbers that resemble Mung beans.
 The stem of this vine is up to 6 m long and develops trifoliate leaves.
-Its flowers resemble purplish pea-flowers, and the pods are abt.
-7 –…
+Its flowers resemble purplish pea-flowers, and the pods are about.
+7 – 9 cm (2…

 Manketti (or: Mongongo) nuts

-Manketti nuts are staple food for a variety of people within its distribution range.
+Manketti nuts are a staple food for a variety of people within its distribution range.
 And there is a strict division of naming them.
-Khoi-san people (Bushmen) are calling them ‘Manketti’, whereas Kavango people (Bantus) call them ‘Mongongo’.
+Khoi-san people (Bushmen) call them ‘Manketti’, whereas Kavango people (Bantus) call them ‘Mongongo’.
 Both names denominate…

 Wild Syringa (Burkea africana) edible tree resin

 Many African trees extrude edible gums and resin.
 Notable Vachellia ssp. and Senegalia ssp. (old name: Acacias) are known for their edible gums.
-Ju/’hoansi people are collecting and eating whatever edible gums and resins they find on the go.
-In…
+Khoi-sani people collect and eat whatever edible gums and resins they find on the go.
+In our…

 Bamboo shoot harvesting at the Red River

-With more than 70 species of bamboo over the country, we can easily find bamboo thickets anywhere in Vietnam.
-Many of them could nurture one of the most popular and favored vegetarian foods for Vietnamese people, which like bamboo shoot…
+With more than 70 bamboo species throughout the country, we can easily find bamboo thickets anywhere in Vietnam.
+Many could nurture one of the most popular and favored vegetarian foods for Vietnamese people, bamboo shoot harvesting.
+Two main types of…

 Breadfruits (Artocarpus altilis) in Central Africa

-Synonyms A. communis, A. incises; Common names Kikwa ki santu Petelo (Kongo), arbre à pain (Fr.), breadfruit Description A tree up to 35m tall producing a wide crown.
+Synonyms A. communis, A. incises; Common names Kikwa ki santu Petelo (Kongo), arbre à pain (Fr.), breadfruit Description A tree up to 35m tall produces a wide crown.
 All parts of the tree produce a white, bitter latex.
 Fruits are…

 Bush Yams in Western- and Central Africa

-Synonym: D. cayenensis var. praehensilis; Common names: Kisadi, sadi, bisadi (Kongo), igname de brousse (Fr.), bush yams, forest yam Description A sturdy climbing plant, up to 15 m long, growing from a large tuber which often protrudes from the ground….
+Synonym: D. cayenensis var. praehensilis; Common names: Kisadi, sadi, Bisadi (Kongo), Igname de brousse (Fr.), bush yams, forest yam Description A sturdy climbing plant, up to 15 m long, growing from a large tuber that often protrudes from the ground….

 Indochina Dragon Plums from Hanoi streets

 The Indochina Dragon Plum (Dracontomelon duperreanum) is a genus of flowering plants in the family Anacardiaceae.
-In Vietnamese it is called: chi sấu).
-Dragon Plums are one of the most popular kind of trees on the side of Hanoi streets….
+In Vietnamese, it is called chi sấu).
+Dragon Plums are one of the most popular trees on the side of Hanoi streets.
+The fruits…

 Traditional processing of cassava in Congo